alienlebarge/alienlebarge.github.com/_posts/2014-11-04-btconf-getting-artistic-with-code.md

 ---

 [Seb Lee-Delisle](http://www.twitter.com/seb_ly)'s talk was about getting artistic with code but more importantly:

-- do things,
+  - do things
-- learn by doing,
+  - learn by doing
   - finish your project

 Here are my sketchnotes: